theRealKarlos/cloud-defender-game/README.md

 ### Deployment Strategy

 - **Environment Separation**: Development and production environments with proper isolation
+- **Dynamic Configuration**: Frontend API configuration is automatically updated during deployment to target the correct environment's API Gateway URL
 - **Automated Rollback**: Lambda deployment includes automatic rollback on verification failure
 - **Targeted Cache Invalidation**: CloudFront invalidation only for HTML files, not all assets
-- **Health Checks**: Post-deployment verification for both frontend and backend
+- **Health Checks**: Post-deployment verification for both frontend and backend using the `/health` endpoint

 ### Rollback Strategy